 http://www.vhdl.org/, http://www.accellera.com/

-Compact Models for Power Devices (Peter Lauritzen, University of Washington)
+Compact Models for Power Devices (University of Washington)

 http://www.ee.washington.edu/research/pemodels/